pickles-dev/cordova-plugin-firebase/README.md

 # cordova-plugin-firebase-analytics

-This plugin brings Google Firebase Analytics to your Cordova project.
+This plugin brings Google Firebase Analytics to a Cordova project with phonegap-plugin-push.
+Tested only Cordova platforms iOS 3.9 and Android 5.1.

+## Reason to be

 This is a fork of https://github.com/arnesson/cordova-plugin-firebase, removing all libraries that are not required for Analytics only.

-Differently from the original, it is compatible with phonegap-plugin-push and also supports Cordova iOS platform 3.9.
+Differently from the original, it requires that phonegap-plugin-push is included in the same project.

-Android and iOS are supported.
+The reason for this is that both plugins include common Google libraries:
+* Conflicts on Android are resolved by Gradle, as long as the versions match (see "Android phonegap-plugin-push modifications" below).
+* Conflicts on iOS are resolved by NOT including common frameworks in this plugin.

 ## Installation
 See npm package for versions - https://www.npmjs.com/package/cordova-plugin-firebase